-This statement covers the financial year from 1 January 2023 to 31 December 2023 (FY2023) for our major revenue contributor subsidiaries, SEMS Services Sdn.
+This statement covers the financial year from 1 January 2024 to 31 December 2024 (FY2024) and includes the sustainability performance of our key subsidiaries, SEMS Services Sdn.
 Bhd.
 (SEMS) and Mobile Technic Sdn.
 Bhd.
-(MTSB), given that these business units contribute approximately 86% to the Group's revenue in FY2023.
+(MTSB), which collectively contributed approximately 80% of the Group's revenue in FY2024.